-Gedmatch and Wikitree are powerful tools for genealogists.
+Gedmatch and WikiTree are powerful tools for genealogists.
 When used in combination with each other you can grow your tree at warp speed.
 Both sites have some learning curves.
 Both are free.
-You can control your privacy settings on Wikitree.
-Open trees are best (all living people can be set as private).
+You can control your privacy settings on WikiTree.
+Open trees are best (all living people are set as private).

 Want to find some cousins fast?

 You can download your AncestryDNA tree to a gedcom application.
 There are plenty of free gedcom apps you can download for this purpose.
 (Some are trial offers, you don't have to buy if you aren't going to use it for anything but this.)
 It takes about five minutes to download a gedcom app and install it on your computer.
 Another five minutes to download from Ancestry.
 (Do an online Youtube search to watch how to download your tree from Ancestry.)
 Make sure all ancestors have at least three sources even if it is only census records.
 (Upcoming post on easy sourcing and attributions.)